czeglediptr/100-days-of-code/log.md

 **Thoughts:** : I was so tired after work, I did not expect that I could code after it.
 But I pushed myself a littlebit and finished some excercises in MOOC Java.

 **Link to work:** N/A

+### Day 12: April 25, 2020

+**Today's Progress**: I continued with the MOOC Java course.
+I like the style of the course!
+Also I started to search after some projects where I could use my Java knowledge.
+No luck yet, but I might need another approach to find some ideas..

+**Thoughts:** : I coded before noon, so I could do it with a fresh mind, which was quite useful.
+**Link to work:** N/A